 '''

 ; String -> WorldState

 ; create and hook up a world with the LOCALHOST server

-(define (create-world name)
+(define (create-world a-name)

 (big-bang WORLDO

 (on-receive receive)

-(to-draw (draw n))
+(to-draw (draw a-name))

 (on-tick move)

-(name name)
+(name a-name)

 (register LOCALHOST)))

 '''

 Now you can use (create-world 'carl) and (create-world 'sam), respectively, to run two different worlds, after launching a server first.
 You may wish to use launch-many-worlds here.